hanmpark/ft_irc/README.md

 > If we try to read/reacv or write/send in any file descriptor without the use of poll() or equivalent, that's cheating.

 - Several IRC client exist.
-We have chosen Irssi (might change ?).
+We have chosen Irssi.

 - Communication between the two is done via TCP/IP (v4 or v6) protocol.

-## Contributing

-Guidelines for contributing to your project.

-## License

-Information about the license for your project.

-## Contact

-How to get in touch with you or the project team.

 ## Definitions
 - **socket**: socket is a file descriptor.
 It is used to send/receive data over a network.
 They are used to create a connection between 2 endpoints.